Mobile Platform & Software Development

-Ask how mResilience technologies can support our military service men and women and first responders in psychological health, traumatic brain injury recovery, and post-traumatic stress disorders.
+Ask how mResilience uses evidence-based, clinical psychologist-driven requirements to develop mobile health applications that support our military service men and women and first responders in psychological health, traumatic brain injury recovery, and post-traumatic stress disorders.

 Defense Health Agency (DHA) Joint Operations Medical Information Systems office (JOMIS); AHLTA-T, TC2 & MCC